andrewdyer/slim3-mailer/README.md

 ## Usage

-Attach the mailer to the container so it can be accessed anywhere you need.
-The mailer takes two arguements; an instance of `Slim\Views\Twig` and an optional array of SMTP settings.
+Attach a new instance of `Anddye\Mailer\Mailer` to your applications container so it can be accessed anywhere you need. `Mailer` takes two arguements; an instance of `Slim\Views\Twig` and an optional array of SMTP settings.

 ```php
 $app = new \Slim\App;